 Get to know the red Goldendoodle

 Are you curious about the red Goldendoodle?
-Or maybe you’ve recently added a little firecracker dood to your family.
-Either way, you’ve come to the right place if you’d like to learn about the red Goldendoodle.
+Or maybe you’ve recently added a little firecracker red Doodle dog to your family.
+Either way, if you’d like the tea on the red Goldendoodle, you’ve come to the right place.
+So let’s get started.

 The red wrapping is just the beginning…

-I admit it.
-While I love all dogs, I’m over the moon for a slightly derpy, loveable, red Goldendoodle named Chloe.
-Her cinnamon-red curly locks are the furry wrapping for her slightly goofy personality and her heart of gold.
-And our little red Muppet dog fits right in…many of her human family members are gingers too.
+First, I admit it.
+While I love all dogs, I’m over the moon for red Goldendoodles—especially one slightly derpy, lovable, gingersnap red Doodle dog named Chloe.
+Her cinnamon-red curly locks are the furry wrapping around her comical personality and her heart of gold.
+And our little red Muppet dog fits right in with our pack.
+(Some of our human family members are gingers too.)

-Inspired by Chloe and Ruby (Chloe’s dog cousin), here are seven things I’ve learned about red Goldendoodles:
+Inspired by two red Goldendoodles, Chloe and Ruby (Chloe’s dog cousin), here are eight things you’ll want to know about red Goldendoodles.

 Here are some common Goldendoodle coat colors: